simesy/civictheme-saas-starter/README.md

 ddev drush pm-uninstall -y civictheme_govcms

 # At this point you have a baseline, this is where you need to start for any
 # of the content examples below.
-Note that the baseline is partly broken with

 # Export the baseline if desired.
 ddev drush sql:dump --gzip > baseline.sql.gz